Winter 2019 Online Orientation: Unavailable

-We will continue to offer the traditional on-campus session for students, however, transfer students are able to complete the Orientation Program online.
+We will continue to offer the traditional on-campus session for transfer students, however, transfer students are able to complete the Orientation Program online.
 The online orientation is intended for the transfer student who attended a college and/or a university with 12 or more credits, or a transfer student that can are more independently, meaning they are able to handle the information all on their own.

 - Transfer students with less than 12 post-high school college-level credits are not eligible for our online orientation.
 If you do not have the credits, or they have not been possessed you will not be able to register for the Online Orientation.
 If you are expecting 12 or more credits prior to starting at NMU please contact your admissions counselor to discuss this option.